 Increased Frames Per Second, Aperture Control

 One major improvement in the Phantom 4 Pro+'s camera is the ability to film 4K resolution at 60 frames per second (fps).
 All of the other models we tested max out at 30 fps.
-This higher frame rate results in incredible, high resolution slow-motion footage and gives you the flexibility to slow footage down if you captured that panning shot going just a bit too fast.
+This higher frame rate results in incredible, high-resolution slow-motion footage and gives you the flexibility to slow the footage down if you captured that panning shot going just a bit too fast.
 Another upgrade to the mechanics of the camera is the ability to adjust the aperture (from F2.8 to F11), which allows you to point the camera at the sun without lens flares dominating the entire image.
 This feature is generally only found on professional level camera drones, with the Mavic 2 Pro being one of the only other consumer drones to offer such functionality.
 The 4 Pro+ also records at a bitrate of 100 Mbps, which minimizes compression and lends a higher quality video.

 Ease of Use